gregdott/public/BibleLoops/README.md

 Busy with:
 - Different ways of constructing graphs (depth-first, breadth-first, magnetism and whatever else I can think of)
-- Visual interface for exploring graphs (will be a separate custom built lib for graph visualisation - I have some other uses for this in mind, that's why it will be a separate lib)
+- Visual interface for exploring graphs (will be a separate custom built lib for graph visualisation - I have some other uses for this in mind, that's why it will be a separate lib - eventually 😂)

 Next to implement:
 - Different ways of exploring graphs